al-mohamed-bilal/Puppet-Setup/README.md

 ```

 ## PuppetBoard Setup
 PuppetBoard can be installed on Puppet Server system (follow step 2 and 3 directly) or a seperate system (follow step 1 to 3).
+Recommended for python3.12.
 1. Use the below command to clone this repository into your local system (Puppet Agent System).

 ```